Singularities of square-free polynomials: Introduction

 We note that the assumption that $f$ is irreducible is natural: having rational singularities implies that the hypersurface is normal and, in this case, it is easy to see that since $f$ is square-free, it has to be irreducible (see Remark~\ref{rem_normal} below).

 In characteristic $p>0$, an analogue of rational singularities is provided by \emph{$F$-rational singularities}, a concept defined using the Frobenius homomorphism (see \cite{Smith1}).
-It is a natural question whether the following positive characteristic version of the above result holds:
+It is a natural question whether the following positive characteristic version of the above result holds\footnote{Shortly after the first version of this article was made public, a positive answer to this question was provided in \cite{Conca}.}:

 \begin{question} If $\k$ is an algebraically closed field of characteristic $p>0$ and $Z\subset\A^n$ is the hypersurface defined by an irreducible square-free polynomial $f\in \k[x_1,\ldots,x_n]$, does $Z$ have $F$-rational singularities? \end{question}